 Gently pour bread mixture into prepared baking dish.
 Tuck chopped semisweet chocolate into bread pudding, evenly distributing.
 Bake until pudding is just set in center, 45 to 55 minutes.
 Remove from oven and let cool about 30 minutes before serving.

-In chilled bowl of standing mixer fitted with whip attachment, whip cream, sugar, and vanilla on medium-high speed until soft peak.
+In the chilled bowl of a standing mixer fitted with whip attachment, whip cream, sugar, and vanilla on medium-high speed until soft peak.
 Serve with bread pudding.

 This recipe can be easily halved.
 Use a 9-inch by 9-inch pan and decrease baking time to approximately 25 minutes.